Beaglier Breed Summary

 Friendly, Loyal, Cheerful, Affectionate

 As they are not purebred, the breed is not a member of any kennel club group.
-However, they have been recognized by the American Canine Hybrid Club (ACHC) and the Designer Breed Registry (DBR) to name a few.
+However, they have been recognised by the American Canine Hybrid Club (ACHC) and the Designer Breed Registry (DBR) to name a few.

 If you’re in search for a happy-go-lucky kind of dog, that is friendly to just about anyone they meet then you have a strong potential in the Beaglier.